If you have come directly to this

 to polish their tankers.
 The specification called for a "Polished

-Finish" No Paint, Decals for Identification.
+Finish" No Paint, only Decals allowed for Identification.
 (This was for

 weight savings and for technical reasons due to the new alloy